gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_5_generate_image.md

 - Python 3.8 or later
 - Access to Azure AI Foundry services
-- The following Python libraries:
-  - `azure-ai-projects==1.0.0b9`
-  - `azure-identity==1.21.0`

 ## 1. Introduction

-You will create a CSV file with sales data by region, upload it to Azure AI Foundry, and use an agent with the Code Interpreter tool to generate a pie chart.
+You will create a CSV file with sales data by region, upload it to your Azure AI Foundry project, and use an agent with the Code Interpreter tool to generate a pie chart.
 The agent will process your request and return the chart as an image file.

 ## 2. Environment Setup